Hover over or Tap the red scripture references to view content.

 Conclusion

-The phrase “do not judge others” does not mean believers must ignore sin, stay silent in the face of error,
+The phrase “do not judge others” does not mean believers must ignore sin, stay silent in the face of error, or abandon discernment.
+It means we must not judge hypocritically, proudly, harshly, unfairly, or condemningly.

 At the same time, Scripture clearly teaches that believers must: